joeybose/joeybose.github.io/_posts/2022-05-20-GenCourse.markdown

 Each course project will require a 2 page project proposal which can be thought of as an extended abstract.
 The actual project report will need to be 4-8 pages in length in the format of a NeurIPS paper in Preprint mode [Latex template](https://neurips.cc/Conferences/2022/PaperInformation/StyleFiles).
 The report should include an abstract, introduction, coverage of related work, a minimum viable project with some demonstration either theoretical or empirical of the ideas soundness, and if needed some future looking thoughts on how to proceed if given more time.

+The Due Date for the Course Project is December 16th, 2022 at midnight.

 # Reading List:
 ## Textbooks